 Student Home Life

-There are more than 160 student homes on campus.
-Each student home consists of up to 12 students from the same Division level (Elementary, Middle, and Senior; [Transitional Living for seniors has an independent-living style setup with up to 25 students]).
-Throughout the years at MHS, students will live, learn, share and grow with their housemates, who come to be viewed as members of an extended family.
+Milton Hershey School operates more than 180 student homes on campus.
+Each home houses up to 12 students from the same division.
+Students live, learn, share, and grow with their housemates and houseparents.
+Many times, the children come to view each other as members of an extended family.

-- Approximately eight to 13 students of the same gender and about the same age live in each home.
+- Eight to 12 students of the same gender and same approximate age live together

 - Large bathrooms accommodate the residents of the student home.
 Individual shower and toilet stalls provide privacy.